 Houston Lens Implants - Permanent Corrective Lenses

-Implantable contact lens or Implantable Collamer Lens (ICL).
-This special lens rests inside the eye rather than outside like a regular lens.
-It doesn’t have to be cleaned or maintained in any way!
-It is even possible to remove it if needed.
+The Implantable Collamer Lens (ICL) rests inside the eye rather than outside like a regular lens.
+It doesn’t have to be cleaned or maintained in any way.
+The ICL is designed to permanently correct its wearer’s vision, but it is removable at no harm to the patient.
 This ability is not an option with laser surgery such as LASIK and PRK.
 If you have been told you are not a candidate for laser treatment, come see us for an ICL evaluation.

 Immediately.
 The vision will continue to improve over the next few days as the eyes heal.
 It is recommended that a driver take you home the day of treatment.

 Typically, by the next day for most occupations.